OpenJSCAD

 • r for radius

-• center is true by default (unlike other primitive objects)
+• center is true by default (unlike other primitive objects).

-• fn to control detail
+• fn to control the level of detail (number of fragments).

 9. Basic Shapes: Polygon + linear_extrude